Authorities say over 100,000 at pro-Palestinian protests which forced early end to Spanish Vuelta

 Diplomatic battleground

-The Grand Tour event turned into a diplomatic battleground and was largely disrupted by protesters against the presence of Israeli-owned team Premier Tech, which earlier in the race removed the team name from its uniforms.
+The Grand Tour event turned into a diplomatic battleground and was largely disrupted by protesters against Israel Premier Tech, which earlier in the race removed the team name from its uniforms.

 Israel Premier Tech rider Matthew Riccitello finished fifth overall and ended with the white jersey for best youngest finisher overall.